• Skip to primary navigation

 Brownie Cake

-• Preheat your oven and grease a large baking sheet.
+• Preheat your oven to 400 degrees and grease a large baking sheet.

-• Mix the flour and sugar in a large bowl and set aside.
+• Mix the flour, salt, baking soda, and sugar in a large bowl and set aside.

-• Once melted, add your cocoa powder and water and bring the mixture to a boil.
+• Once melted, add the cocoa powder and water and bring the mixture to a boil.

-• Add the boiling chocolate mixture to the flour mixture from earlier and stir until well combined.
+• Once boiling remove from heat and add the boiling chocolate mixture to the flour mixture from earlier and stir until well combined.

-• Add buttermilk, eggs, baking soda, and vanilla to the mixture and combine until you have a nice smooth batter.
+• Add buttermilk, eggs, and vanilla to the mixture and combine until you have a nice smooth batter.
+This can be done by hand or with a hand mixer.

 • Pour the batter into the prepped baking sheet making sure to evenly spread it across the entire sheet pan.